Mythical river evades detection

 Print version -The Saraswati evades detection

-Detective work on the rivers of prehistory has negated an idea that the Sarasvati flowed during the in the Indus Valley during the Bronze Age, says S.Ananthanarayanan.
+Detective work on the rivers of prehistory has negated an idea that the Sarasvati flowed in the Indus Valley during the Bronze Age, says S.Ananthanarayanan.

 The great civilisations and urban centres of the world have all arisen on the banks of rivers.
 This is evidently because river valleys are well watered and fertile, apart from the facility of transport and communication.
 The discovery of urban remains at Mohenjo Daro and Harappa was evidence of sophisticated civilisation, 4,600 to 3,900 years ago, of the same antiquity as those of Egypt and Mesopotamia, clearly nourished by the river Indus which flowed hard by.